A Short Guide To Visiting Coba Ruins, Mexico

 Best Coba tours

-Of course, guided tours have the disadvantage that they don’t allow much flexibility, and you will be going around in a group – but usually the advantages out-weight them.
+Of course, a Coba Ruins tour has the disadvantage that they don’t allow much flexibility, and you will be going around in a group – but usually, the advantages outweigh the disadvantages.
+It can be very convenient to have transportation, entrance fees, guide fees, lunch, and everything else planned for you.

-I have selected the best Coba tours for you:
+I have selected the best Coba ruins tours for you:

-Tulum, Coba, & Cenote: Full-Day Tour – one of the best tours of Coba, it also includes a visit of Tulum ruins and of a nearby cenote.
-Pick up is from either Cancun or Playa del Carmen, and is also available from other locations along the Riviera.
-You can book it here.
+Tulum, Coba, & Cenote: Full-Day Tour – one of the best tours of Coba, it also includes a visit to Tulum ruins and to a nearby cenote.
+Pick-up is from either Cancun or Playa del Carmen and is also available from other locations along the Riviera.

-From Cancún: Coba, Cenote, Tulum and Playa del Carmen Tour – This tour from Cancun is one of the most popular options.
-You can book it here.
+From Cancún: Coba, Cenote, Tulum, and Playa del Carmen Tour – This tour from Cancun is one of the most popular options.
+It’s a twelve-hour tour but gets all of the main highlights around Coba, Tulum, and Playa del Carmen (and, of course, with time to swim in the cenote).

 Coba